TrackMania Sunrise: TrackMania Sunrise eXtreme

 A free expansion pack called eXtreme was released later while the game was also repackaged as TrackMania Sunrise eXtreme, which added multiple elements to enhance the speed and number of stunts in the game.
 The new "stunt mode" lets players obtain points by performing stunts, such as spinning the car around in mid air and doing flips.
 After the expiry of a set amount of time, points earned are quickly drained, so players must try to finish with the best score before the time expires.

 Mini TrackMania

 Mini TrackMania is a simple, online, Macromedia Flash game developed by Inbox Digital to promote TrackMania Sunrise.
 The game is played with a side on, 2D perspective, and has only one track featuring jumps and a nitrous boost on both sides of the road against a backdrop featuring some islands.
 Only the keyboard's left and right arrow keys are used to play the game, which are assigned to "brake" and "accelerate" respectively.

-The object of the game is to score as many points as possible by jumping off a series of ramps without crashing the car on landing or failing to clear the gap.
-The key to successfully clearing the ramps is to keep the car's speed within the two indicated points on the car's speedometer, which move closer to each other after every jump.
+The objective of the game is to score as many points as possible by jumping off a series of ramps without crashing the car on landing or failing to clear the gap.
+The key to successfully clearing the ramps is to keep the car's speed within the two indicated points on the car's speedometer, which move closer and closer to each other after every jump.